PFAS ("forever chemicals") · 2025

 +Is there Hexafluoropropylene oxide dimer acid in Lakewood, NJ tap water?

-Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Hexafluoropropylene oxide dimer acid at 0.
-Lakewood, NJ's 2025 report shows Hexafluoropropylene oxide dimer acid detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Hexafluoropropylene oxide dimer acid at 0 ng/L. Lakewood, NJ's 2025 Hexafluoropropylene oxide dimer acid measurement is below the federal limit.

 +What's the federal limit for Hexafluoropropylene oxide dimer acid in drinking water?